-- 1. Data based on design simulation. - Tested in production. - 3.
+- 1. Guaranteed by design, not tested in production.. - 2.
+Guaranteed by test in production. - 3.
 With a minimum of 200 mV. - 4.
-Leakage could be higher than the maximum value, if negative current is injected on adjacent pins, Refer to Table 53: I/O current injection susceptibility - 5.
-To sustain a voltage higher than VDD +0.3 V, the internal pull-up/pull-down resistors must be disabled.
-Leakage could be higher than the maximum value, if negative current is injected on adjacent pins.Refer to Table 53: I/O current injection susceptibility - 6.
+Leakage could be higher than the maximum value, if negative current is injected on adjacent pins, Refer to Table 53: I/O current injection susceptibility - To sustain a voltage higher than VDD +0.3 V, the internal pull-up/pull-down resistors must be disabled.
+Leakage could be higher than the maximum value, if negative current is injected on adjacent pins.
+Refer to Table 53: I/O current injection susceptibility - 6.
 Pull-up resistors are designed with a true resistance in series with a switchable PMOS.
 This PMOS contribution to the series resistance is minimum (~10% order). - Pull-down resistors are designed with a true resistance in series with a switchable NMOS.
 This NMOS contribution to the series resistance is minimum (~10% order). - 8.
 Hysteresis voltage between Schmitt trigger switching levels.
-Based on characterization, not tested in production.
+Guaranteed by characterization, not tested in production.